Flood Preparedness: Safety Considerations Before, During, and After a Storm

 Install a Generator

 Generators enable critical systems like the sump pump, refrigerator and stove to continue functioning even when the power goes out.
-Installing a generator also makes it possible to charge a phone, run a radio and turn on the television.
+Installing a generator in your Panorama Hills home also makes it possible to charge a phone, run a radio and turn on the television.
 This is important if you wish to receive updates and alerts during a power outage.

 If you're leaning towards wanting a generator installed on your property, have this work done by a professional electrician, so it's properly in place and can safely function if a flood occurs.